Cenovus aims for 'net zero' GHG emissions by 2050 | CBC News

 Oilsands producer Cenovus Energy says it's aiming to achieve "net zero" greenhouse gas emissions by 2050 — and reclaim hundreds of decommissioned wells sites — as part of new sustainability targets announced Thursday.

-The move comes amid growing scrutiny of Canada's oilpatch and its environmental legacy, from green organizations and also investors.
+The move comes amid growing scrutiny of Canada's oilpatch and its impact on the environment, from green organizations and also investors.

 Calgary-based Cenovus says its plan is to reduce its emissions per barrel by 30 per cent by 2030, while keeping flat its total emissions.